 - Focus on a strategy, a method, an approach as the solution, not a sales pitch.

-Essentially, the SlideShare audience doesn’t want to deal with fluff or self-promotion – a theme that goes a long way toward embodying the content marketing world as it currently stands and your blog writing endeavors.
+As a blog writing company will say, essentially, the SlideShare audience doesn’t want to deal with fluff or self-promotion – a theme that goes a long way toward embodying the content marketing world as it currently stands and your blog writing endeavors.
 If any portion of your SlideShare presentation feels like it might not be on point with this sentiment, don’t be afraid to “trim the fat.”
 The faster you get to elaborating upon your big point, the better off you’ll be with the viewers on this platform.

 Make a Bold Claim